sh6khan/git-cheat-sheet/README.md

 `git add <filename>`

 #GIT logs
-the `git log` command is a great way to see all the commits that you have made, however it can be a little confusing and overwhelmging
+the `git log` command is a great way to see all the commits that you have made, however it can be a little confusing and overwhelming
 ```
 $ git log